Faith stories - Esther

 What big global events have defined you as a person?

 2001, Sept 11 (Twin tower attack).
-I was 10 and remember mum picking me up from school and telling me on the way home.
-We had lived in the neighbouring State, Connecticut from 1996-1999 just a few years before and we frequented NYC a lot, so it felt very close to home.
+I was 9 and remember mum picking me up from school and telling me on the way home.
+We had lived in the neighbouring State, Connecticut from 1996-1999 just a few years before and visited NYC a bit, so it felt very close to home.
 I was young so didn't understand fully but seeing the impact and aftermath it had worldwide had a big effect on me.

 2020, March (Covid).
 I think everyone remembers where they were when the first Lockdown came in March, we were first time parents of a then two month old, and this was not how I imagined Maternity Leave!
 So many uncertainties, and suddenly no support, visitors or even family allowed which was awful.
-Taking Marcy anywhere with masked-faces wasn't nice either, all these smiles she couldn't even see so consequently was unsure of a lot of people for a while!
+Taking Marcy anywhere into a sea of masked-faces wasn't pleasant either, she couldn’t see all these people smiling at her!
 But we tried to see the best in it, and knew God would help and provide, and He did!

-Tell us about some of your biggest life moments!
+Tell us about some of your biggest life moments personally.

 What’s the greatest thing you've seen the Lord do?

 In 2013 I moved to London myself at 21, fresh out of Uni.
 It was a huge move for me as I didn't know anyone and all family, friends and Garry (my boyfriend then!) were miles away.
-God provided a job for me there, and so I followed.
+But God provided a job for me there, and so I followed.
 He provided affordable short term accommodation with a family down there.
-The couple were from Africa and the Caribbean with 4 adopted kids.
-Sadly there were issues, the dad had not long moved out wrestling with faith and infidelity.
+An African/Caribbean couple with 4 adopted kids.
+Sadly when I moved in, the couple were having issues, the husband/father had not long moved out wrestling with faith and infidelity.

-I had a good few weeks feeling really unsettled, alone and scared in a very big unknown city.
-Emotionally drained myself, and add in an emotional home to be in!
-Was on the phone in tears alot.
-But I got to witness this lady's faith first hand in real time as she processed and prayed.
-I felt so out of my depth but now I think God placed me there for a specific time, to listen, pray with and support her, all while she fed me and gave me a bed.
-Over a period of months, God worked in their lives and in the end they renewed their vows and moved back in together by the time my chapter in London was over!
+I had a good few weeks feeling really unsettled and alone in a very big unknown city.
+But I got to witness this lady's faith first hand in real time as she processed and prayed and relied on God to carry her through.
+I felt so out of my depth but on reflection, God was at work.
+In her life and mine, through each other’s circumstances.
+Over the next several months, God worked in their lives and in the end they renewed their vows and moved back in together by the time my chapter in London was over!

-I did not know what God had planned for me there initially…but it became clear in time, it wasn't even about the job really!
-I got to see real faith at work, and God at work in real tangible ways.
-I'm thankful for what He taught me in that time, I felt carried by Him, and reminded His plans and purposes are always greater.
+I got to see real faith at work, and God at work in real practical ways.
+I'm thankful for what He taught me at that time, I felt carried by Him, and reminded His plans and purposes are always greater.

 What’s a life lesson you’d want to pass on to the next person?